particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 ### particle webhook create

 Registers your Webhook with the Particle Device Cloud.
 Creates a request to the given url when your event is sent.
-See [the list of properties](#webhook-properties) for JSON formatting requirements and parameters.

 ```sh
 # how to create a webhook with json data using the CLI